Free Shipping on orders over $69

 Herbal supplements should be used as directed and monitored for any adverse reactions.

-6. Understand Grass-Eating
+7. Alternatives to Understand Grass-Eating

 Grass-eating is a natural behavior in dogs and can serve various purposes, including providing fiber and inducing vomiting to alleviate an upset stomach.
 However, it's essential to recognize when excessive grass consumption might exacerbate digestive issues and lead to further complications.